-- (I) The primary objective of the bonus is to encourage cost-effective energy savings.
-The amount of bonus earned, if any, will correlate with the utility's performance relative to the approved savings target (dekatherms saved per dollar expended) and the energy target.
-Assuming all other factors that affect consumption remain unchanged, effective DSM programs will reduce per customer commodity consumption which may lead to revenue reductions for the utility.
-Separate from any bonus determined by the Commission, the Commission may authorize a utility to recover a calculated amount of revenue that acknowledges that an effective DSM program reduced the utility's revenue.
-This amount shall be calculated, beginning with 2009 DSM programs, as follows: - (A) The utility shall calculate a dollar per therm value that represents the utility's annualized fixed costs that are recovered through commodity sales on a per therm basis. - (B) For DSM programs already approved as October 1, 2009, the utility is to file with the Commission a proposed dollar per therm value and the methodology and supporting documentation for the calculation.
-This value, methodology, supporting documentation and request for approval is to be filed before January 1, 2010. - (C) For DSM programs filed after October 1, 2009, the utility shall include in the DSM Plan Application Filing set forth in rule 4753, a proposed dollar per therm value and the methodology and supporting documentation for the calculation. - (D) To determine the amount to be recovered as discussed in subparagraph (g)(I), above, the dollar per therm value, as approved by the Commission, shall be multiplied by the annualized number of therms saved as the result of the DSM program, as reported in the utility's annual report. - (E) This amount to be recovered shall be recovered through the Demand-Side Management Cost Adjustment (DSMCA), over the same twelve month period in which any approved bonus amount is recovered, as set forth in subparagraph 4752 (b)(I). - (F) For the purpose of inclusion in the above calculation, the annual report shall include the number of therms projected to be saved from the DSM programs in the twelve months following the end of the program year. - (II) As a threshold matter, the utility must expend at least the minimum amount set forth in subparagraph 4753 (g)(I), except during a phase-in period as set forth in subparagraph 4753 (g)(III), in order to earn a bonus. - (III) The bonus amount is a percentage of the net economic benefits resulting from the DSM plan over the period under review.
+- which any approved bonus amount is recovered, as set forth in subparagraph 4752 (b)(I); and - (E) for the purpose of inclusion in the above calculation, the annual report shall include the number of therms projected to be saved from the DSM programs in the twelve months following the end of the program year. - (II) As a threshold matter, the utility must expend at least the minimum amount set forth in subparagraph 4753 (h)(l), in order to earn a bonus. - (III) The bonus amount is a percentage of the net economic benefits resulting from the DSM plan over the period under review.
 The percentage value is the product of the two factors: - (A) The Energy Factor is determined by the percentage of the energy target achieved by the utility.
 The energy factor is zero plus 0.5 percent for each one percent above 80 percent of the energy target achieved by the utility. - (B) The Savings Factor is the actual savings achieved divided by the approved savings target.
-Each of these quantities is expressed in dekatherms saved per dollar expended.

-(IV) The following is provided as an example of the bonus calculation, using these illustrative numbers: utility achieves 106 percent of its energy target; the utility's savings target is 15,000 dekatherms per \$1 million expended, and the utility's actual savings is 18,000 dekatherms per \$1 million.
+The actual savings achieved and approved savings target are each expressed in dekatherms saved per dollar expended. - (IV) The following is provided as an example of the bonus calculation, using these illustrative numbers: utility achieves 106 percent of its energy target; the utility's savings target is 15,000 dekatherms per \$1 million expended, and the utility's actual savings is 18,000 dekatherms per \$1 million.

-The energy factor would be: 50% x (106 - 80), or 13 percent
+The energy factor would be: 50 percent x (106 - 80), or 13 percent